A General Pairwise Comparison Model for Extremely Sparse Networks

 where the last inequality follows from that the probability that one subject beats the other is at most $C_n^{(1)}$.
-For every fixed $S\in [n]_r$, $N_S$ is a sum of $Tr(n-r)$ i.i.d.
+For fixed $S$ with $|S|=r$, $|\partial S|$ is a sum of $r(n-r)$ i.i.d.
 Bernoulli random variables with parameter $p_n$.
-It follows from the Chernoff bound together with a union bound over the partitions of $[n]$ that for sufficiently large $n$,
+Applying the Chernoff bound \citep{MR0057518} together with a union bound over the partitions of $[n]$ yields that, for sufficiently large $n$,

-where the last inequality used that $\log n/(np_n) \to 0$ as $ n \to \infty $.
+where the last inequality holds if $\log n/np_n \to 0$ as $ n \to \infty $.
 Denote the event in \eqref{deg} by $F_n$.
 Our desired result is obtained immediately from straightforward computation: For sufficiently large $n$, by the total probability formula,

 \end{proof}